 The Eastern European states' historically patriarchal culture privileged men as leaders and providers.
-While some of the region's inhabitants continue to adhere to traditional values - men as breadwinners and heads of household and women as mothers and wives - gender roles and responsibilities began to transform during the Soviet era and continue to change today, hold equal rights under the law. political. social. and inequalities economic aenders between the remain.
-For example. women often face discrimination in the hiring and promotion process, routinely receive lower wages than their male counterparts, and suffer from sexual harassment in the workplace.
+While some of the region's inhabitants continue to adhere to traditional values - men as breadwinners and heads of household and women as mothers and wives - gender roles and responsibilities began to transform during the Soviet era and continue to change today, discrimination in the hiring and promotion process, routinely receive lower wages than their male counterparts, and suffer from sexual harassment in the workplace.